 - Tracking changes is possible.
 Layer’s version control system helps you track changes and select which ones to merge or discard.

 - More control over access.
-You can share sheets or cell ranges, without having to share the whole spreadsheet.
+You can share sheets or cell ranges without having to share the whole spreadsheet.

 - No need for comments.
-You can handle any change by approving the data that is merged to the master file.
+You can handle any change by approving the data that is merged into the master file.
 This way, you don’t have to rely on “@ mentions” or comments that may be overlooked.

 11 different ways to make collaboration better in Excel and Google Sheets so you can continue using spreadsheets as your go-to tool for managing your data.READ MORE